-Brambles businesses enter the amount of waste in the iCARE system.
-Brambles consolidates the information and applies conversion factors to calculate total amount in metric tonnes.
+Brambles consolidates general and hazardous waste information through our Arete system which applies conversion factors to calculate total amount in metric tonnes.

-For waste and wood and plastic to landfill, production figures were used, with 80% of production calculated and associated sites counted as in scope.
+For product waste lumber and plastic to landfill, production figures were used, with 80% of production calculated and associated sites counted as in scope.
 100% of Containers sites that have plastic product waste were included.
 For each of the sites selected as being in scope management of the site have provided evidence and a statement describing the alternative uses available for the wood/plastic at their site.
 The data reported is 'in-scope' sites that have alternate uses as a % of the total number of sites in scope.
-CHEP Recycles sites were removed from scope as this business was divested.
-CHEP Services sites were not included in scope due to them joining the business during FY18.